 Sit, relax, enjoy, let your body savory the flavors as well as giving your system time to digest your food.
-When you relax enjoying a meal you don’t over eat either.
-Being present at the meal insures that you enjoy each bite signaling that you are satisfied and full.
+When you relax enjoying a meal you don’t overeat either.
+Being present at the meal ensures that you enjoy each bite signaling that you are satisfied and full.
 Even during this rushed season in addition to stoping to experience the festivities, make time for a relaxing meal.

 Fettuccine and Shrimp Pomodoro sauce

 1/4 cup extra-virgin olive oil, plus more for drizzling

 2 garlic cloves, thinly sliced

 Pinch of crushed red pepper

 One 28-ounce can peeled San Marzano tomatoes, pureed until smooth

 1/2 pound large uncooked shrimp, cleaned and deveined